 Hotel and Travel

-Take advantage of discounted Congress hotel rates by making your reservation through the SCCM Housing Bureau.
-The deadline to make reservations at the guaranteed group rate is December 19, 2023.
+Take advantage of discounted Congress hotel rates by making your reservation in an SCCM hotel room block.
+The deadline for booking at discounted SCCM rates is Monday, January 27, 2025.

 Request an Invitation Letter